SamWhited/typo/README.md

 n. _Informal_ a simple theme for [Octopress](http://octopress.org/) and [Jekyll](http://jekyllrb.com/) by [Sam Whited](https://samwhited.com).

+A live preview can be found [here](https://blog.samwhited.com).

 ## Extra requirements

-This Gem requires that you update your Gemfile with the following changes:
+This theme requires that you update your Gemfile with the following changes:

     gem 'liquid', '~> 2.5.0'